gophercoders/website/content/lessons/KS2/lower/repetition.md

 {{< /hilight >}}

 {{% panelWarningTitle title="Important" %}}
 Remember that the numbers for the multiplication are chosen randomly.
-When the you run the programs you will see different numbers.
+When you run the programs you will see different numbers.
 {{% /panelWarningTitle %}}